Semi-local string comparison: algorithmic techniques and applications

 \mysection{Longest repeating subsequence} Given a string $a$ of length $n$, the \emph{longest repeating subsequence problem} asks for the length of the longest subsequence of $a$ that is a \emph{square}, i.e.\ a concatenation of two identical strings.

 This problem has been considered under the name ``longest tandem scattered subsequence problem'' by Kosowski \cite{Kosowski:04}, who gave an algorithm running in time $O(n^2)$.

-We now give a new algorithm for the longest repeating subsequence problem, improving on the existing algorithm in running time.
-First, we call the seaweed algorithm with the micro-block speedup (\algref{alg-seaweed-block}) on string $a$ against itself, obtaining the semi-local seaweed matrix $P_{a,a}$ in time $O\bigpa{\frac{n^2 (\log\log n)^2}{\log^2 n}}$.
+Using the seaweed method, we are now able to give a new algorithm for the longest repeating subsequence problem, improving on the existing algorithm by the micro-block speedup.
+First, we run \algref{alg-seaweed-micro} (micro-block seaweed combing) on string $a$ against itself, obtaining the semi-local seaweed matrix $\rP_{a,a}$ in time $O\bigpa{\frac{n^2 (\log\log n)^2}{\log^2 n}}$.
 Then, we perform $n-1$ prefix-suffix LCS score queries for every possible non-trivial prefix-suffix decomposition of $a$; this can be done in time $O(1)$ per query by \thref{th-query-inc}.
 Finally, we take the maximum score among all the queries.
 The overall running time is $O\bigpa{\frac{n^2 (\log\log n)^2}{\log^2 n}}$.

+\mychapter{Weighted string comparison} In this chapter, we generalise our techniques developed for the unweighted semi-local LCS problem to rational-weighted semi-local string comparison.

+This chapter is organised as follows.
+In \secref{s-weighted}, we introduce weighted string alignment, and describe the blow-up technique for rational-weighted alignment.
+In \secref{s-amatch}, we use the framework of weighted alignment to obtain algorithms for several versions of the approximate pattern matching problem.